 This audio the guests are left listening to is actually a tour that leads them to the “secret” location of the indoor exhibition.

 Much of the material in Musée Patamécanique has clear ties to Dada and Theater of the Absurd and includes artistic, pseudoscientific, pre-cinematic and unclassified exhibits.
 Examples of indoor exhibits include a troop of singing animatronic Chipmunks, a Time Machine which the museum claims to be the world’s largest automated Phenakistascope (an early animation machine), an olfactory clock, a chandelier of singing animatronic nightingales, an “Undigestulator” (a device that purportedly reconstitutes digested foods), The Earolin (a 24-inch tall holographic ear that plays the violin), and a machine for capturing the dreams of bumble bees.

-Update as of May 2022: The museum is closed indefinitely.
+Update as of April 2023: The museum is closed through at least summer 2023.

 Know Before You Go